December 31, 2014

 Beginning with the Classicals economists have shaped economics in the image of physics.
 Mirowski has brilliantly retold the story (1995).

-While it is legitimate to copy from physics one has to make sure that one gets the crucial point.
+While it is legitimate to copy from physics, one must make sure that one gets the crucial point.
 In most cases, the copying remained on the surface.

-In my mind, the best lesson physics has to offer is that you have to think for yourself and to create your own tools.
+The best lesson physics has to offer is that you have to think for yourself and create your own tools.

 “The mathematical language used to formulate a theory is usually taken for granted.
 However, it should be recognized that most of mathematics used in physics was developed to meet the theoretical needs of physics. ...
 The moral is that the symbolic calculus employed by a scientific theory should be tailored to the theory, not the other way round.”
 (Wittgenstein, quoted in Schmiechen, 2009, p.
 368)